Anxiety Specialty Services

-Do you often feel nervous or on edge?
-Have others commented that you tend to jump to the worst case scenario?
-Has your dentist told you that you are grinding your teeth at night?
-Do you spend a lot of time avoiding mirrors, checking your appearance, or readjusting your clothes to hide your body?
-All of these symptoms, and more, indicate anxiety.
 As you already know from experience, anxiety is both physical and mental.
 It is also very future-oriented: we can describe it as fear or worry of possible events, consequences, or outcomes that have not yet happened.
-For example, we may have anxiety about a job interview, a date, an exam, going to the store, our upcoming MRI appointment, petting a dog, etc. Even though we may have done those things before, anxiety is focused on what may happen the next time we’re in that situation.
-We may even draw on past negative experiences to jump to the conclusion that something “bad” may happen again.
-Sometimes, we dismiss positive or neutral past events, too—“Well, nothing happened the last time, but what about the next time?”
+For example, we may have anxiety about a job interview, a date, an exam, going to the store, touching a doorknob in public, an upcoming MRI, petting a dog, etc. Even though we may have done those things before, anxiety is focused on what may happen the next time we’re in that situation.
+Sometimes we draw on past negative experiences to jump to the conclusion that something “bad” may happen again.
+We may even dismiss positive or neutral past events, too—“Well, nothing happened the last time, but what about the next time?”
 Anxiety also thrives on doubt or uncertainty—“Anything (bad) could happen!”—making it difficult to bring our logical side into the equation.
-Expand the boxes below to learn more about specific types of anxiety-related conditions.

 • There are many different anxiety-related diagnoses, such as generalized anxiety (GAD), social anxiety (social phobia) and other phobias, health anxiety, and panic disorder.
 We can also have anxiety secondary to a primary issue such as depression.
 Evidence-based anxiety treatment is designed to address the factors that reinforce anxiety and provide practical tools for managing and overcoming it.
 Often, we may want to dive into the past and figure out why we developed anxiety.
 While we can brainstorm educated guesses, the most important part of successful treatment is focusing on the now—“I have severe anxiety, so what do I do about it?”